 Since menu items may vary by location, be sure to let your server know that you’re vegan to ensure no animal products are used!

-PlantDiego is dedicated to educate and inform San Diegans about the benefits of eating a whole-food, plant-based diet for optimal nutrition and health; for environmental sustainability (including mitigation of food waste); and for compassion and mindfulness in food choices.
+We are dedicated to educating and informing San Diegans about the benefits of eating a whole-food, plant-based diet — for optimal nutrition and health; environmental sustainability (including mitigation of food waste); and for compassion and mindfulness in food choices.
 PlantDiego is a 501(c)(3) Non Profit and are a project under our umbrella organization Social Good Fund.